Foreign income tax offsets (FITOs)

 - For larger companies with aggregated annual turnover of AUD 20 million or more, the non-refundable R&D tax offset will be the claimant’s company’s tax rate plus:

-- 8.5% for R&D expenditure between 0 and 2 per cent R&D intensity (the company’s R&D expenditure as a proportion of total expenses for the year); and
+- 8.5% for R&D expenditure between 0% and 2% R&D intensity (the company’s R&D expenditure as a proportion of total expenses for the year) and

 The R&D expenditure cap will also increase from AUD 100 million to AUD 150 million per annum for income years commencing on or after 1 July 2021.